 However, after 1988 the nature of American Samoa's commercial fisheries changed dramatically, with a shift in importance from bottomfish to trolling and longlining for pelagic species.
 Beginning in 1995, some alia captains began using horizontal longline gear.
 In 1996, horizontal longlining became the largest commercial fishery in American Samoa based on total landed weight of the catch, even though only about one-third of the fleet had converted to this method.
 Over the next few years the fleet grew rapidly with the addition of new alias up to about 38 feet in length and, more significantly, with the addition of other larger mono-hull vessels that fished much longer trips.
-The primary target species for longline vessels is albacore tuna, but the fishery has also produced significant increases in landings of yellowfin tuna, bigeye tuna, wahoo, blue marlin, mahimahi, and some other incidentally caught species.
+The primary target species for longline vessels is albacore tuna, but the fishery has also produced substantial increases in landings of yellowfin tuna, bigeye tuna, wahoo, blue marlin, mahimahi, and some other incidentally caught species.

 Today the fisheries in American Samoa can be broadly categorized (in terms of habitat and target species) as pelagic fisheries, bottomfishing in deep reefs, and the nearshore coral reef fisheries.
 For creel monitoring program purposes, fisheries is either subsistence (shore-based and mostly for personal consumption) or commercial (boat-based and mostly sold).
 Bottomfishing is actually a combination of deep reef fishing and/or pelagic fishing (trolling).
 The coral reef fishery involves gleaning, spearfishing (snorkel or free dive from shore or using boat), rod and reel using nylon lines and metal hooks, bamboo pole, throw nets and gillnets.
-In 2011, an estimated 12 boats landed 35,800 lb of bottomfish (of which 35,297 lb was commercial) and valued at \$101,019 with an adjusted price of \$2.89 per lb (WPFMC 2012c).
-These vessels are typically less than 35 feet long and conduct trolling for pelagic species while traveling to and from the southern banks of Tutuila to bottomfish.
+In 2011, an estimated 12 boats landed 35,800 lb of bottomfish (of which 35,297 lb was commercial) and valued at \$101,019 with an adjusted price of \$2.89 per lb (WPFMC, 2012c).
+These vessels are typically less than 35 feet long and conduct trolling for pelagic species while traveling to and from the southern banks off of Tutuila to bottomfish.
 The largest fishery is the pelagic deep-set longline fishery that targets albacore tuna.
-In 2012, 26 vessels set 13,171,000 hooks and landed 10.6 million lb of fish valued at 10.4 million dollars with an average price of \$0.89 per lb (WPFMC 2012b).
-The majority of these vessels are greater than 50 feet in length and fish outside the 50nm large vessel prohibited areas around Tutuila, Rose Atoll, and Swains Island.
+The American Samoa longline fishery is a limited entry fishery requiring permits and logbooks and the accommodation of observers upon request by NMFS.
+In 2012, 26 vessels set 13,171,000 hooks and landed 10.6 million lb of fish valued at 10.4 million dollars with an average price of \$0.89 per lb (WPFMC, 2012b).
+Most of these vessels are greater than 50 feet in length and fish outside of the 50nm large vessel prohibited areas around Tutuila, Rose Atoll, and Swains Island.
 Prior to establishment of the Rose Atoll MNM, two longline vessels fished inside the large vessel prohibited areas.
 These vessels were exempted from the prohibition under the original permit process for American Samoa limited access permits.
 The landings information is confidential and cannot be reported here, however; activity around the Rose Atoll has been historically low.
 The Proclamation's prohibition on commercial fishing in the Monument does not contain an exception for the two vessels.